DC Circuit Components 221

 A source of zero electrical potential, such as the earth or another large conducting body.
 A ground absorbs electrical currents.

-Any material that exhibits high resistance to electrical current.
-Insulators include rubber, plastic, and wood.
+A material or element that exhibits high resistance to electrical current.
+Insulators include rubber, plastic, and ceramics.

 lead

 A conductive device within a circuit to which other components can be attached.
-A lead has either a negative or positive charge.
+A lead, also known as a terminal, may have either a negative or positive charge.

 load

-A component in a circuit that converts electricity into light, heat, or mechanical motion.
-Loads include light bulbs, appliances, and machines.
+A component in a circuit that converts electricity into work.
+Loads include light bulbs, appliances, and motors.

 magnetic flux

 The force that surrounds a magnet and exhibits the powers of attraction and repulsion.
-Magnetic flux is described as imaginary lines of force that exit the magnet's north pole and return to its south pole.
+Magnetic flux is described as imaginary lines of force that exit one pole of a magnet and return to the other.

 magnetic induction

-The use of magnets to cause voltage in a conductor.
+The use of magnets to produce voltage in a conductor.
 Magnetic induction occurs whenever a conductor passes through magnetic lines of flux.

 mechanical energy